ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/build.md

 14. What does this give me?

     This gives you a way to see the collection of files used for your build at the time of the build and signed by the manifest private key which is secured in your secure build container.
 By retrieving the public key and verifying the signature of the package we *and auditors* can verify what was used for our secure image build.
-(Since the private key was generated in the secure build server we can trust it) This gives us verification of what was used in the build as well as the verification of the images themselves we get from [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/){target=_blank}.
+(Since the private key was generated in the secure build server we can trust it).
+This gives us verification of what was used in the build as well as the verification of the images themselves we get from [Docker Content Trust](https://docs.docker.com/engine/security/trust/content_trust/){target=_blank}.

     !!! note
         The secure build server also generates the keys for Docker Content Trust and stores them safely to provide a secure root of trust.